 You are Prakṛti, and I Purusha.

 The marriage was sanctified a day before Amavasya in the month of Phalgun.
-This day of the union of Shiva and Parvati is celebrated as Maha Shivaratri every year.
+This day of the union of Shiva and Parvati is celebrated as Maha Shivratri every year.

-According to the Shiva Purana, the Mahashivaratri puja involves six steps which are:
+According to the Shiva Purana, the Mahashivratri puja involves six steps which are:

-- After bathing of the Shiv Linga, vermilion paste applied to it which represents the virtue.
+- After bathing of the Shiv Linga, the vermilion paste applied to it which represents the virtue.

 - Offer fruits, flowers which are given to get long life and satisfaction of desires.